PhMajerus/FIGfonts/README.md

-# FIGfonts
+# Philippe Majerus's FIGfonts collection

 ## Introduction

 This repository contains the fonts I created for the [FIGlet utility](http://www.figlet.org/).
-While most FIGfonts are ASCII-art, I decided to experiment with ANSI/VT coloring, extended Unicode characters as sub-characters, ...
+While most FIGfonts are ASCII-art, I decided to experiment with ANSI/VT coloring, extended Unicode characters as sub-characters, …

 ## Fonts in this repository